ravenjohn/test/PITCHME.md

 ---

 ### What, Why, How, When
-- A project that maintains the master data of all of our channels (linked, not linked, previously added)
+- A project that maintains the master data of all of our channels and all of its metadata
-- To be the most accesible and most reliable source after the YouTube API
+- To have it in the most suitable form
-- By actively updating all the data as much as we can
+- By updating all data as much as we can
 - As soon as we detect that a change happened

 ---